ovidijusku/vilnius_apartments/README.md

 > apartments_df = apartments.scrapper(apartments_count)

-Apartments count should be inserted as an integer which shows how long should be the dataset.
+apartments_count should be inserted as an integer which shows how long should be the dataset.

 Function returns pandas dataframe.